-For over 160 years, CGU has been helping Aussie families and businesses secure their peace of mind with insurance coverage.
-It’s also active in Aussie communities - for example, CGU provided funding to enable the 2016 Tropfest to go ahead.
+For more than 165 years, CGU has been helping Aussie families and businesses secure peace of mind with insurance coverage.
+The company is active in local communities, supporting charitable organisations through workplace giving, fundraising and volunteering.

 |Product||Monthly premiums available||Maximum no claim discount||Online discount||Choice of repairer|

 † Mozo may receive a payment from financial providers listed on the site.
 Customer reviews are in no way affected by any commercial relationships Mozo has with providers.

 It’s important to know what you’re covered for, so that if something happens, you’ll be able to act quickly.
 Here are some of the things covered by CGU: